 If you’re serious about becoming the best possible version of yourself inside and out, goal setting is critical.
 Weightlifting helps you develop an ability to do this, and meet the goals time and time again.
 Stick with it for long, and you’ll notice you’re getting better at this in other areas of your life.

 The more your muscle strength improves, the more you’ll notice other things about the way your body performs improving.
 For instance, you’ll find your balance is better and that you’re more coordinated as a result.
 After a while, you’ll also notice that your posture is really on point.
 Not only will you feel better but you’ll look better, too.
 Others will notice.

 Your mind will get stronger and tougher

 While it might be tempting to think that weightlifting is all about physical strength, you’d be wrong.
 The strength of your mind also has a lot to do with your success or failure.
 That said, lifting weights teaches you to test your limits and to push yourself further, not only physically, but mentally.
-A mentally tough person in the gym is a mentally tough person outside of the gym as well.
+A mentally tough person in the gym is also a mentally tough person outside of the gym.

 Your bone health will improve

 Your muscles aren’t the only body parts that will benefit immensely when you dedicate yourself to weightlifting.
 Your bones will become a lot stronger and healthier as well.
 Just ask your doctor!
 He or she will confirm that lifting weights is one of the best ways to prevent bone loss and stop existing bone loss from getting worse.

 When your body can’t deliver glucose to your various cells as effectively as it should, diabetes can potentially develop.
 Any kind of physical activity, including weightlifting, helps stimulate and strengthen the pathways responsible for this function.
 Your chances of developing diabetes become a lot lower as a result